 Madeira is a quality destination for an active holiday with a diverse landscape and excellent coastline, great for all kinds of different sports.

-The island is an up and coming destination for surfers who can take advantage of the North Atlantic swells creating fantastic surf conditions.
+The island is an up and coming destination for surfers who can take advantage of the North Atlantic swells that create fantastic surfing conditions.

-There are also some great golf course on the island with two of the best being Palheiro Golf and Santo de Serra Golf Club.
+There are also some great golf courses on the island with two of the best being Palheiro Golf and Santo de Serra Golf Club.

 If shopping is more your kind of sport then Madeira doesn’t disappoint.
-The main shopping centres and streets are to be found in Funchal with Forum Madeira and Dolce Vita being two of the biggest and most modern with over 70 shops each.
-If you’re after something more authentic then the Mercado dos Lavradores farmer’s market is where you can pick up everything from flowers to music to fish as well as good quality local wares including embroidery and tapestry.
+The main shopping centres and streets are to be found in Funchal, with Forum Madeira and Dolce Vita being two of the biggest and most modern with over 70 shops each.
+If you’re after something more authentic then the Mercado dos Lavradores farmer’s market is where you can pick up everything from flowers and music to fish, as well as good quality local wares including embroidery and tapestry.

-A wine tasting trip is a must of any holiday to Madeira so you can give the famous sweet wine a try and even combine it with a vineyard tour or dinner.
+A wine tasting trip is a must of any holiday to Madeira so you can give the famous sweet wine a try.
+You could even combine it with a vineyard tour or dinner.

-Madeira offers a huge choice of eateries from international cuisine in the main towns and resorts to delicious local dishes the most authentic of which can be found in villages.
+Madeira offers a huge choice of eateries from international cuisine in the main towns and resorts to delicious local dishes, the most authentic of which can be found in the villages.

-The night life is mainly focused around Funchal and the main resort areas.
-A huge variety of café-bars, pubs, bars, nightclubs, and discos can be found and whether you want a quiet night with a glass of wine or you want to dance the night away, there is something for everyone.
+The nightlife is mainly focused around Funchal and the main resort areas with a huge variety of café-bars, pubs, bars, nightclubs, and discos available.
+Whether you want a quiet night with a glass of wine or you want to dance the night away, there is something for everyone.

 Family Fun in Madeira